• linked in

 The importance of this tag is that it will drive click throughs to your website if its well structured, so here’s how to construct it:-

-1. You have around 25 words you can show here, so use them all if you can to maximise the visibility of your listing
+1. You have around 25 words (No more then 160 characters) you can show here, so use them all if you can to maximise the visibility of your listing

 2. Make it a bit salesy or ‘call to action’ oriented – again to encourage click throughs